TagSpeech: End-to-End Multi-Speaker ASR and Diarization with Fine-Grained Temporal Grounding

 \subsection{Main Results}

 Table~\ref{tab:main_results} summarizes the performance of our model compared to strong end-to-end and cascade baselines.
-In particular, \textbf{our model outperforms all end-to-end systems in diarization error rates (DER)}, falling slightly behind only the cascade system that uses Pyannote~\citep{Plaquet23}, which is specifically optimized for diarization.
+In particular,\textbf{ our model outperforms all end-to-end systems in diarization error rates (DER)}.
+On AliMeeting, TagSpeech further surpasses the cascade baseline based on Pyannote~\citep{Plaquet23}, a system specifically optimized for diarization, while on AMI it falls slightly behind.
 This demonstrates the effectiveness of our proposed time anchor mechanism in enhancing fine-grained temporal understanding.

 Furthermore, our approach achieves the highest speaker count accuracy among all evaluated models, suggesting that the SOT fine-tuned semantic encoder collaborates effectively with the speaker encoder to detect speaker changes in multi-party conversations.
 While our content recognition performance (cpWER/gWER) is not the best, it remains consistently strong and reliable across both languages, especially for Alimeeting that has higher overlap ratio (30\%--40\%,~\citealp{yu2022m2met}).